-FPSA2: addressing the needs of current and future users of the energy system – by Mike Kay
+FPSA2: Addressing needs of current & future energy system users

 The established GB electricity system functions at a level that allows customers to have all the power that they need to run their devices and appliances.
 Technology is changing ever more quickly and having profound effects on the electricity system, as well as in the home.
 The emergence, for example, of affordable solar generation is already creating bottlenecks and making the system more unstable and harder and more expensive to keep in balance.
 Much less conventional generation is connected to the transmission system, with a growth of solar and wind providing much of what we need already.

 If customers’ needs change, the system needs to change to match.
 FPSA2 is working to understand how to align Britain’s electricity system to the needs of future users and low carbon technologies, ensuring both operational capability and improved agility to respond to ongoing change, while keeping costs down.
 Understanding and addressing the needs of users of the energy system is vital.
 Engaging with both current and future users is a key aim of FPSA2, as is understanding how future technology may have benefits and disadvantages for the system.
 Mike Kay looks at how this is being delivered.

 What do customers want from electricity delivery in the future?
 Probably much as now, for it to be reliable, cheap and really something that doesn’t actually require much thought!
 Which is how it should be, but if customers are investing in solar cells, storage, electric vehicles and heat pumps (as replacement central heating) then those managing the overall electricity system need to understand what is driving customer behaviour and ensure that the system continues to meet their needs.

 FPSA2 is also very aware that many cities are trying to be more integrated in terms of transport and low carbon living generally, and that there is a growing movement in some localities for community owned and traded energy production.